 Now, if you’re ready to start a small business, there’s no time like the present to start planning.

 Less overhead makes opening a business a snap.
-Because starting a new business today can be done with the internet and very little initial capital, it’s very easy to be operational before you’ve even taken the preliminary steps.
+Because starting a new business today can be done with the internet and very little initial capital, small business tax, and accounting services.
+It’s very easy to be operational before you’ve even taken the preliminary steps.
+It’s very easy to be operational before you’ve even taken the preliminary steps.

 You’ll want to register your business with your state’s small business registry.
 If you’re using any name other than your given name, you’ll need to register a ‘Doing Business As” (DBA) name as well.
 There are a few states and instances where you don’t have to register a factitious business name, but double check with your county clerk’s office or state government for specific requirements.